 Additionally, you can also increase your numbers of both probiotics and prebiotics by taking supplements in tablet or capsule form.
 Indeed, the benefits of taking prebiotics are as varied as introducing more good bacteria to your system through probiotics.
 A topic you can read more about by clicking on the previous link.

 There are other supplements that help support a healthy gut.
 Take for instance turmeric, which has both antioxidant and anti-inflammatory properties.
-There are supplement blends designed to support a healthy gut as well; take for instance the Gundry MD Total Restore ingredients.
+There are supplement blends designed to support a healthy gut as well, such as the FODZYME supplement.

 Supplements are a good way to support your overall health, but be sure to read the ingredients and choose carefully.
-A product like Nature Happiness is naturally formulated with holistic remedies, vitamins, and minerals, to provide your body with overall support.
+Look for a product naturally formulated with holistic remedies, vitamins, and minerals, to provide your body with overall support.
 A well rounded supplement provides much more than just a multivitamin.

 Be mindful of the harm antibiotics can do